marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 <img src="_main_files/figure-html/change-pointsize-gg-tiff-1.svg" width="672" />

-Apart from `theme_set()` which changes the theme globally there is also a function called `theme_update()` which changes parameters for the current theme in use.
+Apart from `theme_set()` which changes the theme globally, there is also a function called `theme_update()` which changes parameters for the current theme in use.
 Once you change to a different theme, these settings will be neglected.

-**Note, we need to supply the absolute point sizes to these functions, not the relative expansion factors!**
+_Note, we need to supply the absolute point sizes to these functions, not the relative expansion factors!_

 ```r